 If your child has a health concern that needs to be monitored while at school (food allergy, asthma, etc), all forms need to be updated annually.
-Action plans are especially designed for your child’s health concern in the school setting.
-It allows school personnel to respond quickly to treat your child, minimize classroom disruption, potentially eliminate emergency room visits, and assist in your child’s quick return to the classroom.
+Action plans are specifically designed for your child’s health concern in the school setting.
+It allows school staff to support your child’s daily health needs, and respond quickly to any medical situation.

 Each action plan must be signed by a physician and parent/guardian and updated annually to assure accurate information.
 Please list specific needs or steps to follow when your child’s medical condition presents.
-Return to the school office as soon as possible whether your child needs medication at school or not.
-If medication is required, it must be supplied in the original or prescription labeled container provided by your pharmacy, and an authorization to administer medication form must be on file.
+Return required forms to the school office as soon as possible whether your child needs medication at school or not.
+If medication is required, it must be supplied in the original or prescription labeled container provided by your pharmacy, and an Authorization to Administer Medication form must be on file.

-Health Services does not supply stock medications such as Benadryl, Tylenol, cough drops or any other over-the-counter medications.
+MQP Health Office does not supply stock medications such as Benadryl, Tylenol, cough drops or any other nonprescription medications.
 If your child needs to take medication at school, the law states we can give medication only under the following conditions:

-- Written authorization from parents or guardians for all non-presciption medication (an oral request must be in writing within two school days).
-If the medication needs to be continued for longer than two weeks, a written authorization from the child’s physician must be presented.
+- Written authorization from parents or guardians for any nonprescription medication (an oral request must be followed up with a written request within two school days).
+If a nonprescription medication will be needed for a period longer than two weeks, a written authorization from your child’s physician/licensed prescriber is required at that time.

 - Medication must be kept in the Health Office in a currently labeled pharmacy bottle/original packaging.
-You need to ask your pharmacist to provide duplicate bottles of the prescription – one bottle to be kept at home and the other at school.
+This may mean you need to ask your pharmacist to provide duplicate bottles of the prescription – one bottle to be kept at home and the other at school.

 - Diabetes Action Plan 1